Munde Patiala De

 Munde Patiale De is a 2012 comedy Punjabi film.
 The film is directed by Mohan Sharma and produced by Rajesh Lahr under the banner of Tarajee Entertainment.

 Plot

-It is a story of three college friends Samar, Gill and Lucky, who meet up after a long time at Samar's wedding, and the funny situations that they land up in, makes for the plot.
+It is a story of three college friends Samar, Gill and Lucky, who meet up after a long time at Samar's wedding, and the funny situations that they land in form the plot.
 An out-and-out comedy, this movie has a rather young cast.